 No matter which of the car accident victims may be at fault — and it may be more than one — it’s always in your best interest to let the law take care of the situation.

-Happily, most settlements happen before anyone actually sets foot in a courtroom, but even so, the process will most likely allow you to get a bigger settlement then you would just dealing with an insurance company.
+Happily, most settlements happen before anyone actually sets foot in a courtroom, but even so, the process will most likely allow you to get a bigger settlement then you would just by dealing with an insurance company.

 Insurance companies love to tell you that lawyers’ fees will eat up that extra money, but that’s simply not true in the vast majority of cases.
 Studies show that settlements gotten through a law firm are typically much larger than anything offered by an insurance company.

-Get a Baton Rouge Car Accident Lawyer
+Get a Car Accident Lawyer in Louisiana

 If you’ve been in a head-on collision in Baton Rouge or surrounding areas of Louisiana, get in touch with a car accident and personal injury attorney now.
 No one else — not the other driver, the other insurance company, the other car accident victims, or even the police — are interested in looking out for your best interests.